 Performance measures

-The performance of the EMs under different scenarios were compared with the simulated “truth” using relative error (RE) calculated as (estimated-true)/true, where estimated comes from the EM and true from the OM.
+The performance of the EMs under different scenarios were compared with the simulated “truth” from the OM using relative error (RE) calculated as (estimated-true)/true, where estimated comes from the EM and true from the OM.
 This is a measure of uncertainty, in both bias and precision, of the EM under each scenario, and it is commonly used as a standardized metric of model performance.
 We used SPR as the performance measure for all scenarios estimated by both LIME and LBSPR.
 We presented the relative error of the last year of the time series of SPR in all cases for the 100 simulation replicates for each scenario.

 Small scombrids in the Atlantic Ocean.